 If you’re interested in learning more about installing Berber carpet in your home or office, contact our team at Floor Coverings International Southwest Metro Minneapolis.
-We provide free in-home design consultations in the Bloomington, Chanhassen, Eden Prarie, Minnetonka area!
+We provide free in-home design consultations in the Minnetonka, Chanhassen, Eden Prairie, St. Louis Park area!

 You might also be interested in: